trucmaipham/websummind/README.md

 # Copyright belongs to TrucMaiPham
-# a website summarizing knowledge system mindmaps by subject
+# A website summarizing knowledge system mindmaps by subject
 # The name's project is WebSumMind